 - ½ tsp garam masala

 - Heat the oil over medium-high heat in a frying pan and then stir in the garlic and ginger paste.

-- Fry the garlic and ginger for about 30 seconds and then add the ground spices.
+- Fry the garlic and ginger for about 30 seconds and then add the ground spices, sugar, coconut flour and ground almonds.
 Stir well.

 - The ground spices will become dry and crumbly fast.
 This is your cue to add the tomato puree.

 - Stir well to make the tikka masala paste.